 Updated March 2020

-If you are departing from any airport situated in the EU, or arriving in the EU with an EU carrier or one from Iceland, Norway or Switzerland, and your air travel plans are disrupted, you have significant rights and entitlements under EU law.
+If you depart from an EU airport, or arriving in the EU flying with an air carrier based in the EU, UK, Iceland, Norway or Switzerland, and your air journey is disrupted, you have significant rights and entitlements under EU law.